Spark Broadband Review

 Does Spark offer a home phone add-on with its broadband plans?

-Yes – Spark provides the option to include phone voice services, either wired or wireless, in all its plans.
+Yes – Spark provides the option to include phone voice services, either wired or wireless, with all its plans.